jhpyle/docassemble/_docs/docker.md

   depends on certain [Debian] packages being installed, you can provide a comma-separated list of [Debian] packages in the `PACKAGES` environment variable.
-The packages will be installed when the image is run.
+The packages will be installed when the container is started.
 See the [`debian packages`] configuration directive.
+* <a name="PYTHONPACKAGES"></a>`PYTHONPACKAGES`: If you want to install certain Python packages during the container start process, you can provide a comma-separated list of packages in the `PYTHONPACKAGES` environment variable.
+See the [`python packages`] configuration directive.
 * <a name="DASECRETKEY"></a>`DASECRETKEY`: The secret key for protecting against cross-site forgery.
 See the [`secretkey`] configuration directive.
 If `DASECRETKEY` is not set, a random secret key will be